 Easy to install and remove

 Only one size available

 This holder is designed to hold knives in two different ways.
 There are slots through the holder for blades to slip through, while the front is magnetic to hold even more knives.
-In theory, it will hold twice as many knives, depending on how they are arranged.
+In theory, it will hold twice as many knives as other models, depending on how they are arranged.
 If there aren’t that many knives to be hung, the magnets can also hold metal spice tins, scissors, and other kitchen items.

 This has an attractive wood finish and includes the hardware required for installation.
 There are two keyhole slots on the back for hanging on screws, making it easy to uninstall this holder to move it to a new location.